sipart/sipart.github.io/capture new route table for bgp_simple.md

     |                      |
     +----------------------+

+## Liux BGP node setup

+Once the Linux BGP node is up then some simple steps to get up and running.
+The username and password for the sigey created image is root/bgp:

-edit /etc/network/interfaces and configure eth0 (and eth1 if used for mgmt).
+* Edit ``/etc/network/interfaces`` via console and configure eth0 (and eth1 if used for mgmt) for peering and SSH access

-Edit /etc/ssh/sshd_config to allow root ssh
+* Edit ``/etc/ssh/sshd_config`` to allow root ssh

-cd /home/user/

-bgp_simple.pl -myas 65534 -myip 10.0.0.1 -peerip 10.0.0.0 -peeras 49572 -p /home/user/bgp-view/bgp-routes -m 1000 -n
+* Once you have restated networking and ssh (or rebooted) then you are ready to start.
+I'm assuming you have created a peering on the relevent routers
+    * Setting the hold time to 1800 (keep alive 600 as hold time is always 3x of keep alive) to stop peering going down unexpectedly

-bgp_simple.pl -myas 65534 -myip 10.0.0.1 -peerip 10.0.0.0 -peeras 49572 -holdtime 1800 -keepalive 600 -p /home/user/bgp-view/bgp-routes -n &
+``bgp_simple.pl -myas 65534 -myip 10.0.0.1 -peerip 10.0.0.0 -peeras 100 -holdtime 1800 -keepalive 600 -p /home/user/bgp-view/bgp-routes -n &``

 -m <1-600000> limits amounts of routes - remove and whole table will be advertised

-Set hold time to 1800 (keep alive 600 as hold time is always 3x of keep alive) to stop peering going down unexpectedly
+``bgp_simple.pl -myas 65534 -myip 10.0.0.1 -peerip 10.0.0.0 -peeras 100 -holdtime 1800 -keepalive 600 -p /home/user/bgp-view/bgp-routes -n -m 1000 &``

-## Getting a Fresh BGP Internet Routing Table for [bgp_simple.pl](https://github.com/xdel/bgpsimple): A Simple BGP Peering and Route Injection Script.
+## Getting a Fresh BGP Internet Routing Table for bgp_simple.pl

 * Download the full binary data from a RIPE member Remote Route Collector dump.
 For example [rrc24 data site](http://data.ris.ripe.net/rrc24/).
 Further details on all the Remote Route Collectors available [here](https://www.ripe.net/analyse/internet-measurements/routing-information-service-ris/ris-raw-data).
 * bgpdump is needed to convert the binary data into a format the script can use.
 The bpg_simple perl script uses the data to inject the routes across the peering (the -m switch ensures the codensed format is used).